-The words power, kingship, dominion and rule all describe the total authority of what a kingdom is.
+The words authority, power, kingship, dominion and rule all go to describe the essence of what a kingdom is.

-Such words may seem irrelevant to some.
-But there are people who live in the harsh reality of a kingdom or totalitarian government at this moment.
+But there are people who live in the harsh reality of kingdom or totalitarian government at this moment.

 In New Testament times life was like that.
 Every day citizens felt that harsh reality.
-And it was the reality into which the Lord came preaching the Good News of the God's Kingdom.
+And it was that reality into which the Lord came preaching the Good News of the God's Kingdom.

-The Kingdom of God (aka the Kingdom of Heaven) is a reality for those who have received Christ.
+The Kingdom of God (aka the Kingdom of Heaven) is to be the reality for those who have received Christ.

 WHAT IS THE KINGDOM OF GOD TODAY?

-Some say that "Christianity" is the Kingdom of God (but which "Christianity"?!) or it is "the church" (but which church?).
+Some say that "Christianity" is the Kingdom of God (but which "Christianity" would that be?).
+Or, that it's "the church" (again, which one?).